 Educational Materials and Resources

 It is students’ responsibility to make sure they purchase the primary course materials if they opt out of the CMF and or other textbook(s) and resources required in the syllabus the student is issued.
 Students must determine from their syllabus what course materials are required.
-NCU may have more than one version of a particular syllabus issued to students.
-NCU is not responsible for student purchases of course materials that do not match assigned syllabi.
+The University may have more than one version of a particular syllabus issued to students.
+The University is not responsible for student purchases of course materials that do not match assigned syllabi.

 Program, Course Start Date

 The program start date is the start date of the first course in the student’s program.
 Courses are available to begin on Monday of each week.

 Once a student is registered for a course, the start date may not be moved.
 To start the course at a later time, the student must drop the course and re-register.
 Compliance with the Attendance policy is mandatory regardless of any courses dropped or added.

 Students may contact their Academic and Finance Advisor for assistance in determining the latest date they may start a course without violating the Attendance policy.